JyotiSunkara/PUBG/README.md

 ## src

 #### 3rdparty
-All the libraries and headers installed and used in this game have been added here for convinience.
+All the libraries and headers installed and used in this game have been added here for convinience, except for FreeType which is annoying and doesn't want to listen to my directory structure. :angry:

 #### util
 Contains the shader, plane renderer, image loading, and texture loading classes.